manojgudi/senml_yang_draft/draft.md

 Number of SIDs used : 17
 ~~~~

-However, we can modify the SIDs manually so that the resultant CORECONF will have deltas which exactly match CBOR Labels as defined in section 12.2 of {{RFC8428}}:
+However, we can modify the SIDs manually so that the resultant CORECONF will have deltas conforming to SenML-CBOR Labels as defined in section 12.2 of {{RFC8428}}:

 ~~~~
 SID        Assigned to